 Solutions: Upgrading your hosting solution is one of the most effective ways to fix server-related performance issues.
 Move from shared hosting to a more robust plan like a Virtual Private Server (VPS), cloud hosting, or dedicated server.
 Look for hosting providers with global data centers so your content is closer to your audience.

-Adding a Content Delivery Network (CDN) can also help by offloading traffic and delivering cached content faster across regions.
-If performance and reliability matter to your business, investing in high-quality, scalable hosting is non-negotiable.
+Adding a Content Delivery Network (CDN) can also helps speed up load times by offloading traffic and delivering cached content closer to users.

 How to diagnose your website’s speed issues